Scroll Down for information on our Student Summer Workshop, Internships, Residencies, Adult Workshops, and Murder Mystery Weekends!

 Association Scholarship Fund.
 Contact ELTC's Artistic Director for details.

-Brinker, Connecticut Yankees in Queen Guenever's Court, Little Women, and Storybook Theater were performed by students in front of
+Brinker, Connecticut Yankees in Queen Guenever's Court, Little Women, Storybook Theater,1,001 Arabian Nights and The Dancing Princesses were performed by students in front of

 students, ages 10-16, will once more have the opportunity to work with